HrOrange/3DPong/README.md

 # 3DPong

-This is an attempt to make a 3D version of the classic Pong.
-The game itself is made in Unity and there is not gonna come any further support for the game.
+This is an attempt to make a 3D version of the classic Pong game.
+The game itself is made in Unity and I don't plan on giving the game further support.

 Installation
 -------